symbol/symbol-docs/source/getting-started/first-application.rst

 Have you loaded an account with test XEM?
 If it is not the case, go back to :doc:`getting started section <setup-workstation>`.

-First of all, let's check if you have XEM into your account.
+Check if you have XEM into your account.

 .. code-block:: bash